 35.16.2.1 General

 EPCS priority access is established at the MAC by the initiation of the SME.
-The EPCS priority access between an AP MLD and its associated non-AP MLD can be in one of the following two states: enabled state or torn down state.
+The EPCS priority access between an [#19306] EPCS AP MLD and its associated [#19306] EPCS non-AP MLD can be in one of the following two states: enabled state or torn down state.
 The protocols to enable and tear down EPCS priority access are described in this subclause.

-A non-AP STA affiliated with a non-AP MLD shall not send an EPCS Priority Access Enable Request frame to an AP affiliated with the associated AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.
+[#19306]An EPCS non-AP STA affiliated with [#19306] an EPCS non-AP MLD shall not send an EPCS Priority Access Enable Request frame to an AP affiliated with the associated [#19306] EPCS AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and [#19307] both are capable of invoking EPCS priority access.

-An AP affiliated with an AP MLD shall not send an EPCS Priority Access Enable Request frame to a non-AP STA affiliated with the associated non-AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and are capable of invoking EPCS priority access.
+An AP affiliated with an [#19306] EPCS AP MLD shall not send an EPCS Priority Access Enable Request frame to [#19306] an EPCS non-AP STA affiliated with the associated [#19306] EPCS non-AP MLD unless RSNA with management frame protection (see 12.2.7 (Requirements for management frame protection) and 12.6 (RSNA security association management)) has been successfully negotiated and [#19308] both are capable of invoking EPCS priority access.

 …